Salahalioui/QuickReflex/replit.md

 ## Overview

-This is a React-based reaction time testing application that measures user reflexes through visual and auditory stimuli.
-The application allows users to test their reaction times, track personal bests, view detailed statistics, and manage test settings.
-It features a modern dark theme UI built with Tailwind CSS and shadcn/ui components, with data persistence through local storage.
+This is a mobile-first React-based reaction time testing application that measures user reflexes through visual and auditory stimuli.
+The application allows users to test their reaction times with configurable trials (3/5/10), track personal bests, export results as CSV, and share via Web Share API.
+It features a modern dark theme UI with electric blue and vibrant green accent colors, built with Tailwind CSS and shadcn/ui components, with complete data persistence through local storage.

 ## User Preferences